nimamg/JeekJeek/README.md

 Jeek, comments and replies could also be shown in detail.

 The GUI runs on a local server (APHTTP Server was used).

+P1 (Phase 1) contains the core of the program, with all of the features included; P2 includes the GUI using the same core coded in P1, but with reduced features.